joeygrable94/KernBot/README.md

 KernBot uses traditional calligraphy methods to categorize letters by the types of letter strokes they are comprised of.
 It then calculates the relative value letter-spacing by comparing the character's stroke types to the adjacent letters.

+## To Do:

+* analyze the kerning of different fonts
+* test on different font sizes
+* build a more user friendly front-end to play with KernBot and analyze kerning data

 ## How It Works:

 There are two components to KernBot: a **Kerning Library** that contains the data legend of the characters and their associated stroke types, and the actual **Kerning Bot** that automates the kerning calculations and action output.